Lincoln Theatre (Mount Vernon, Washington)

 Lincoln Theatre is a multi-purpose theatre in Mount Vernon, Washington, United States.
 The theatre is located at 712 South First St. It was originally constructed in 1926 as a vaudeville and silent movie house, and currently shows movies several days a week, as well as hosting concerts and other activities.
 The theatre also contains one of only 98 Wurlitzer theatre organs still located in their original installation.

-Volunteer work

-Because of the nature of the Lincoln Theatre, nearly every person who helps with running the theatre does so through volunteering, to keep the maintenance costs as low as possible.
-Some of the volunteering positions include ticket sales, poster distribution, cleaning, and concessions.
-Volunteers are often reimbursed for their time in the form of free entry into ticketed events held at the Lincoln.
+The Lincoln Theatre is primarily kept running by volunteers, including ticket sales, poster distribution, cleaning, and concessions.

 Theatre organ

 The organ at the Lincoln Theatre is a two-manual, seven-rank style D Special.
 The addition of "Special" to the style is from the addition of a full piano (with pedal piano extension) to the right of the console, a marimba to the left, and a kinura rank located in the pipe chamber.
 The cost of purchasing and installing the organ at the time was $22,500.

 Because of the niche area of theatre organ culture, only a few volunteers are in charge of caring for and playing the organ.
 Some concerts have been held exclusively for the organ; however, it is mostly played for 30 minutes before a movie showing by one of the volunteers.
 On nights which feature an organist, one of the lobby volunteers places a notice informing guests of who is playing that night.